 Training Structure:

-Graduates from the Phlebotomy Training Program are eligible for Washington State Medical Assistant-Phlebotomy licensure and receive a certificate of completion.
-The certificate qualifies the graduate to take the American Society for Clinical Pathology (ASCP) National Board of Certification exam (BOC).
+Graduates from the Phlebotomy Training Program are eligible for Washington State Medical Assistant-Phlebotomy licensure (required) and will receive a certificate of completion, which qualifies the graduate to take the optional American Society for Clinical Pathology (ASCP) National Board of Certification exam (BOC).
 Some states may require additional licensure.

-As part of the training program, selected applicants are hired as Phlebotomist Trainees into the paid internship.
-After training is complete, the paid internship requires a 24-month work commitment as a phlebotomist at participating Providence hospital laboratories designated by the Providence School of Phlebotomy.
+As part of the training program, selected applicants are hired as Clinical Student Interns.
+After training is complete, interns may apply to an open phlebotomist position or enter the float pool as a supplemental phlebotomist until permanent positions become available.
+The paid position requires a 24-month work commitment as a phlebotomist at participating Providence laboratories.

 Applicants must be eligible to work at Providence facilities and eligible for WA State MA-P licensure.